Armin-FalDiS/dst-farming/README.md

 2. Either use the defaults (press Enter) or give inputs to create the crop list
 3. A CSV file will be created next to main.py which can be opened by text editors or excel

+The CSV file contains the list of all the crops per your config.
+Do note that even going through every crop combo is fairly quick so break some eggs. :)

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->